jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### Simulating an attack to generate Events within Sysdig

-1. In the Sysdig UI click on **Insights** on the left-hand side
+1. In the Sysdig UI hover over **Threats** on the left-hand side and click on Kubernetes under Activity
-    1. This will likely be empty (we've never seen any suspicious activity for your new environment) and therefore show a **Welcome to Insights** placeholder screen
-    1. In case it isn't empty, then you can choose a time range at the bottom of the screen such as the last 3 or 12 hours so that you are focused only on the new events that you are generating now
+    1. Pick the three hour time range (3H) on the bottom to show only the events you are about to generate.
+This should start out as empty.
 1. So lets's generate some Events!
     1. Click this link to open the (simple yet insecure) code for the security-playground service on your cluster in a new tab - https://github.com/jasonumiker-sysdig/example-scenarios/blob/main/docker-build-security-playground/app.py
         1. This Python app serves a **very** insecure REST API that will return the contents of any file on the filesystem, write any file to the filesystem and/or execute any file on the filesystem in response to simple **curl** commands